jessebmurray/COVID-19/README.md

 #### Methods and materials
 I obtained the county population and COVID-19 cases data from USA facts and I obtained county land area data from the 2010 US census.
 I prepared the data with pandas, created the visualizations with matplotlib in python, and calculated the statistics using SciPy.
 I used https://ezgif.com/maker for converting from the pngs to the final gif.

 I chose the northeast and west states so that I would have more reliable sample sizes of COVID-19 cases.
-I also chose the states specifically so that the combined populations of the east coast and west coast states would be roughly equal (51 plus or minus 1 million people).
+I also chose the states specifically so that the combined populations of the Northeast and West states would be roughly equal (51 plus or minus 1 million people).

 Pearson's correlation coefficient and the corresponding p-value were calculated for counties that had greater than 0.1 cases per 100,000 people.